DevExpress-Examples/out-of-maintenance-how-to-sort-a-aspxpivotgrid-by-clicking-on-a-field-value-e1439/Readme.md

 <!-- default badges end -->
 # Pivot Grid for Web Forms - How to Sort a PivotGrid by Clicking on a Field Value

-The PivotGrid allows sorting by any column.
-To do this, right click any field value and select an appropriate field to sort by it.
-Sometimes it is possible to sort by any column by simply clicking on it.
+The PivotGrid allows to sort by any column.
+To do this, right click any field value and select an appropriate field to sort by.
+Sometimes it is possible to sort by any column by clicking on it.
 This example shows how to implement this behavior.

 Create a template for field values to place a hyperlink (or a button) rather than a plain text.
 Use the pivot grid's [FieldValueTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.ASPxPivotGrid.FieldValueTemplate) property.